TUNE M1 COMMON ISSUES

 Overall Verdict: Is the M1 Reliable?

-Three things worth doing before or at delivery:
+Three things worth doing before or at delivery.

 - Inspect seals at the one-year mark.
 Tune covers warranty replacements, but catching wear early prevents water intrusion.